akshatsaxena74/ASL/README.md

 # ASL Fingerspelling Recognition

 This repository contains a project to recognise the fingerspelled letters of American Sign Language (ASL) from images or video frames.
-By training a machine learning model on labeled images of each letter, users can predict the corresponding English alphabet character.
+By training a machine learning model on labelled images of each letter, users can predict the corresponding English alphabet character.

 ---